31 Essential Small Business Holiday Marketing Tips for 2023

 Create Holiday-Themed Videos

-Enhance your audience’s Christmas shopping experience by sharing videos on how to decorate gifts, or best gifting options, or how to select the right gift for loved ones.
+Enhance your audience’s Christmas shopping experience by sharing videos on decorating gifts or the best gift options or selecting the right gift for loved ones.
 This type of information will bring out the joy of the holiday season among your customers.

-Holiday-themed videos will make them engage more with your brand as they get to learn something they are already looking forward.
+Holiday-themed videos will engage them more with your brand as they learn something they are already looking forward to.
 In addition, such videos create a sense of a festive mood and encourage them to purchase more during the Christmas season.
 These videos aim to build brand awareness and target your customers.

 Be sure to engage your customers through all of your social media channels.
 Get consumers excited about your brand.
 Social contests like ugly holiday sweaters or the cutest pet costume contests are a great way to engage your audience and collect email subscribers.